wmorgan/dcos-docs/1.7/overview/architecture.md

 menu_order: 2
 ---

 An operating system abstracts resources such as CPU, RAM, and networking and provides common services to applications.
 DC/OS is a distributed operating system that abstracts the resources of a cluster of machines and provides common services.
-The common services include running processes across a number of nodes, service discovery, and package management.
-The architecture of DC/OS and the interaction of its components is discussed in this topic.
+These common services include running processes across a number of nodes, service discovery, and package management.
+This topic discusses the architecture of DC/OS and the interaction of its components.

 To simplify the understanding of DC/OS, we will reuse the Linux terminology for kernel and user space.
-The kernel space is a protected area that is not accessible for users and involves low-level operations such as resource allocation, security, and process isolation.
+The kernel space is a protected area that is not accessible to users and involves low-level operations such as resource allocation, security, and process isolation.
 The user space is where the user applications and higher order services live, for example the GUI of your OS.

-## 100,000ft view
+## 100,000 ft view

 The DC/OS kernel space is comprised of Mesos masters and Mesos agents.
 The user space includes System Components such as Mesos-DNS, Distributed DNS Proxy, and services such as Marathon or Spark.
 The user space also includes processes that are managed by the services, for example a Marathon application.